Fix Issues Fast +AI

 Service Providers

-Service providers must ensure their services are accessible to people with disabilities (technical requirements also in Annex 1).
-Service providers must also ensure that the products they use to serve customers are accessible.
-Additionally, service provider support must provide information on the accessibility of services in an accessible manner.
+Service providers must ensure their services are accessible to people with disabilities (technical requirements in Annex I).
+Service providers must design and deliver their services in compliance with accessibility requirements, which includes how the service is provided, the information given to users, and the interfaces used to access the service.
+Additionally, service providers must provide information on the accessibility of their services in an accessible manner.

 Read more on the accessibility requirements for services.